Theory of inclusive writing

-In accordance with the GDPR, we comply with Article 8: Conditions applicable to child's consent in relation to information society services.
+Per the GDPR, we comply with Article 8: Conditions applicable to child’s consent in relation to information society services.
 This states that children under the age of 16 cannot lawfully give consent to the collection and processing of their personal data without the approval of a legal guardian.
 Member states of the EU may by law enforce a lower age of consent, but not under the age of 13.

 We do not knowingly collect and/or process data belonging to and/or related to people under the age of consent without proper approval.
 If you are under the age of 13 (or 16 where applicable), please consult your legal guardian before using our website and services.
 If suspected that such data has been collected and/or processed, please inform us so the necessary action can be taken to correct the error.

 We are obligated to follow and uphold the rules and guidelines provided by the GDPR.
 If you have any questions and inquiries regarding this, please contact us via [email protected].

 We respect your privacy and know that your personal data is yours alone and do our best to help you keep control over it.
 As you have the right to share any personal data you want, you also have the right to decide what happens to it.

 Your rights include: